tristangdwl/tristangdwl.github.io/_pages/research.md

 ### A fast solver for surface PDEs
-I showed that 2D fundamental solutions of elliptic problems can be used to reformulate elliptic surface PDEs as a well conditioned surface integral equation.
-I then developed a singular quadrature scheme and fast direct solver allowing the resulting integral equation to be accurately discretized and efficiently solved.
+I showed that a broad class of elliptic surface PDEs can be reformulated as well conditioned surface integral equations using their 2D fundamental solutions.
+I then developed a singular quadrature scheme and fast direct solver which allow the resulting integral equations to be accurately discretized and efficiently solved.
 I have used this method to solve a variety of problems such as eigenvalue problems and oscillatory problems on unbounded surfaces.
 I have also used it as an implicit time stepper for hyperbollic problems on surfaces.
 <p float="left">
   <img src="https://github.com/user-attachments/assets/4172c756-204d-48e7-b3ae-934b84d38e23" width="38%"  align="middle"/>
   <img src="https://github.com/user-attachments/assets/d4ea7161-ec08-4b59-bc32-2e784c322330" width="55%"  align="middle"/>